Search Link search

 The Mesa County Sheriff's Office is on Nextdoor as well.
 As a law enforcement agency, we are not a part of your private neighborhood group.
 Instead, we use the social media network like a virtual bulletin board.
 Nextdoor is a tool for MCSO to effectively share information on crime prevention and safety, public events, and emergency notifications specifically happening where you live.
 We will not be able to "see" your conversations within your community.
 We will "see" what you comment on our posts or if you direct message us.

-Learn more about Nextdoor and how to sign up for free here
+Learn more about Nextdoor and how to sign up for free here.

 If you would like to learn more about starting a neighborhood watch in your neighborhood click here.